qayumhasan/flutter-bangla/Movx/movx.md

 part 'AppStore.g.dart';

 class AppStore = _AppStore with _$AppStore;

 ```

+when you add this line it show an arror just ignore it. when you run below command it generate AppStore.g.dart file.
 Than command this line
   ```
   flutter packages pub run build_runner build